 When it comes to enterprise APIs, there are some must-have aspects like scalability, maintainability, documentation, test automation, CI/CD, monitoring, and more.
 Adopting a microservice architecture can help teams and companies to leverage some of the mentioned aspects and this is the reason why it became so popular nowadays.
 For sure microservices comes with a price and not everything is vanilla ice, it demands developers to think a bit out of the code and gain skills that go beyond being a good coder.
 Developers need to have skills related to infrastructure, containers, messages queues, api-gateway, logging, traceability, cache and cache invalidation, auth-protocols.
 You may say that some of these skills are also demanded in a big monolithic.
 But they do are required for having at least a decent microservice approach.

-This tutorial mayor goal is to transmit base on examples and a concreted use case.
-A simple but professional Know-how for building enterprise quality software using microservices.
-We are going to touch with practical example, videos and code what I consider are the basic must to have pieces of architecture and the skills that developer should know.
+This tutorial goal is to use examples and a concreted use case to transmit a simple but professional Know-how for building enterprise quality software using microservices.
+We are going to touch with practical example, videos and code what I consider are the basic must to have pieces of architecture and skills that developer should know.